samsreither/se_project_express/README.md

 # WTWR (What to Wear?): Back End
 The back-end project is focused on creating a server for the WTWR application.
 You’ll gain a deeper understanding of how to work with databases, set up security and testing, and deploy web applications on a remote machine.
 The eventual goal is to create a server with an API and user authorization.

+# How to Access
+domain name - samr.crabdance.com

 ### Description
 This project creates a server for WTWR (What to Wear).
 In this project works with databases, sets up security and testing, and deploys the web application on a remote machine.